-In October 2019, Crossroads signed a memorandum of agreement with the University of Ottawa to carry out collaborative research initiatives.
-We are very pleased to welcome a team of experienced researchers and students from the department of Educational and Counselling psychology, including: Dr. David Smith, Ph.
-D., C. Psych., Professor; Dr. Maria Rogers, Ph.D., C. Psych., Associate Professor; Jessica Whitley, Ph.
-D., Associate Professor.
+Crossroads signed a memorandum of agreement in October 2019 with the University of Ottawa to carry out collaborative research initiatives.
+We are very pleased to work with this team of experienced researchers and students from the Department of Educational and Counselling Psychology, including: Dr. David Smith, Ph.
+D., C. Psych., Professor; Dr. Jessica Whitley, Vice-Dean and Professor of Inclusive Education in the Facility of Education; and Dr. Maria Rogers, Ph.D., C. Psych., Clinical Psychologist and Professor in the Department of Psychology at Carleton University.

-CURRENT RESEARCH: Crossroads Children’s Mental Health Centre (CCMHC) and the uOttawa Research Team.
+CURRENT RESEARCH: Crossroads Children’s Mental Health Centre (CCMHC) and the uOttawa/Carleton University Research Team.

 The Impact of Family Factors on Bullying Involvement